-A fundamental shift in the sources of cyber crime, from hackers to organized crime and governments, combined with the emergence of international data trafficking and sophisticated advanced persistent threats ("APTs"), polymorphic threats, zero-day exploits, and user-transplant "drive-by" downloads, is driving an unprecedented wave of targeted, malicious attacks designed to steal valuable information.
-At the same time, the growth of business-to-business collaboration and the use of social media for mass communication, as well as the consumerization of IT and the associated adoption of mobile devices and unmanaged Internet-based applications, has proliferated sensitive data and reduced the effectiveness of many existing security products.
+A fundamental shift in the sources of cyber crime, from hackers to organized crime and governments, combined with the emergence of international data trafficking and sophisticated advanced persistent threats ("APTs"), polymorphic threats, zero-day exploits, and user-transplant "drive-by" downloads, is driving an unprecedented wave of both targeted and broad-based malicious attack campaigns designed to steal valuable information.
+At the same time, the growth of business-to-business collaboration and the use of social media for mass communication, as well as the consumerization of IT and the associated adoption of mobile devices and unmanaged Internet-based applications, has increased organizations' attack surface through the proliferation of sensitive data, reducing the effectiveness of many existing security products.
 These factors have contributed to an increasing number of severe data breaches and expanding regulatory mandates, all of which have accelerated demand for effective data protection and governance solutions.

-Our platform addresses this growing challenge by not only protecting data as it flows into and out of the enterprise via on-premise and cloud-based email, instant messaging, social media and other web-based applications, but also by keeping track of such information as it is modified and distributed throughout the enterprise for compliance and data loss prevention and securely archiving these communications for compliance and discovery.
+Our platform addresses this growing challenge by not only protecting data as it flows into and out of the enterprise via on-premise and cloud-based email, social media and mobile apps, but also by keeping track of this information as it is modified and distributed throughout the enterprise for compliance and data loss prevention, and securely archiving these communications for compliance and discovery.
 We address four important problems for the enterprise:

-- Keeping malicious content out of the extended enterprise; - Preventing the theft or inadvertent loss of sensitive information and, in turn, ensuring compliance with regulatory data protection mandates; - Collecting, retaining, governing and discovering sensitive data for compliance and litigation support; and - Securely sharing sensitive data with customers, partners and suppliers.
+- Protecting users from the advanced attacks that target them via email, social media, and mobile apps; - Preventing the theft or inadvertent loss of sensitive information and, in turn, ensuring compliance with regulatory data protection mandates; - · Collecting, retaining, supervising and discovering sensitive data for compliance and litigation support; and - Enabling organizations to respond quickly to security issues, providing both the intelligence and the context to prioritize incidents and orchestrate remediation actions.